-Students may request a referral to a health care provider that might be in a position to assess his/her academic performance or be crucial in the evaluation and promotions process.
+Students may request a referral to a healthcare provider who might be in a position to assess his/her academic performance or be crucial in the evaluation and promotion process.
 When such a case arises, the Licensed Professional Counselor will ensure that the potential conflicts are thoroughly discussed and that the student is making an informed decision in pursuing such services.